benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     >>> NMI: 0.34374

-It is worth noting that the clustering methods in Karate Club work on arbitrary NetworkX graphs that follow the dataset requirements.
+It is worth noting that the clustering methods in Karate Club work on arbitrary NetworkX graphs that follow the dataset formatting requirements.
 One could simply cluster a randomly generated Watts-Strogatz graph just like this.

 .. code-block:: python

+    import networkx as nx
     from karateclub.community_detection.non_overlapping import LabelPropagation

+    graph = nx.newman_watts_strogatz_graph(100, 20, 0.05)

     model = LabelPropagation()
     model.fit(graph)
     cluster_membership = model.get_memberships()